Maine Practice Materials with helpful tips

 Whitehouse, Robert Treat., Equity Jurisdiction, Pleading and Practice in Maine with forms and Precedents.
 Portland, Maine: Loring, Short & Harmon, 1900

-Zillman, Donald N., Jack H. Simmons and David D. Gregory., Maine Tort Law, Charlottesville, VA: Lexis Law Publishers, with a 2005 supplement.
+Zillman, Donald N., Jack H. Simmons and David D. Gregory, Maine Tort Law, Charlottesville, VA: Lexis Law Publishers, with a 2011 supplement.

 CLE Materials -- Continuing Legal Education